-By far, Periodontitis (Gum Disease) is one of the most severe gum infections that damage the teeth and soft tissues, and without proper treatment, it can severely damage the jawbone as well.
+By far, periodontitis (gum disease) is one of the most severe gum infections that damage the teeth and soft tissues.
+Without proper treatment, it can severely damage the jawbone as well.
 Periodontitis is a common condition that can be avoided in most cases.
 It's mainly caused by a lack of dental hygiene.
 It's critical to get it treated early on to prevent it from spreading and creating serious symptoms.

 Causes of Gum Disease

 - Health conditions such as diabetes and high blood pressure.

 - Poor oral hygiene leaving tartar deposits on the teeth

 Gum disease is mainly caused by plaque and tartar.
 Plaque is a thin layer of microbes that forms on the surface of the teeth.
 Without proper cleaning of teeth, plaque turns into dark, sticky matter called tartar.
 Tartar houses thousands of bacteria that may come in direct contact with the surrounding gums and cause infection.
 Without proper treatment, the injection can advance to much more severe gum disease.

 What are the Symptoms of Gum Disease?